Does Your City Park or Uptown Furnace Need Repairing?

 Heating problems happen every once in a while.

-Unfortunately, these issues don’t ever seem to happen at a practical time.
+Unfortunately, these issues don’t ever seem to happen at a practical time, do they.

 And if it happens to stop working during a Winter cold spell, you really want to have it fixed and back on as soon as possible.

 A repair business that delivers emergency HVAC repairs prioritizes all of their repair requests.

 For example, for homeowners who have furnaces that will not work, those customers can get priority above routine upkeep service visits.
 They also attempt to schedule repair appointments outside of normal business hours too.